 While saving money is a primary driver, the improvement in comfort is equally compelling:

-• Eliminate Hot/Cold Spots: Models compatible with remote room sensors (like certain Ecobee or Honeywell models) have the capacity to measure both temperature and occupancy in different rooms.
+- Eliminate Hot/Cold Spots: Models compatible with remote wireless sensors that have the capacity to measure both temperature and occupancy in different rooms.
 They use this data to average the temperature or prioritize occupied areas, leading to more balanced comfort throughout your living space.

 Key Smart Thermostat Features Explained